yfguo/mpich/doc/wiki/source_code/Github.md

 correctly for you, but not always.**

-If you change one of the files that is the source for a derived file, such as a `configure.in` file, you will need to rebuild the derived file (e.g., the corresponding configure file).
+If you change one of the files that is the source for a derived file, such as a `configure.ac` file, you will need to rebuild the derived file (e.g., the corresponding configure file).
 The safest way to do this is to rerun autogen.sh: